apple/swift-service-discovery/README.md

 }
 ```

-`subscribe` returns a `SubscriptionToken` that you can use to cancel the subscription later on. `onTerminate` is a closure that
+`subscribe` returns a `CancellationToken` that you can use to cancel thesubscription later on. `onTerminate` is a closure that
 gets invoked when the subscription gets terminated (e.g., when the service discovery instance shuts down).

 ## Implementing a service discovery backend